GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 The result is a directory populated with a Haskell module containing definitions for the parsers and functions defined in the specification.

-To use the generated code you'd have to integrate it with a Haskell project and also use the ``rts-hs`` package.
+In addition, the DaeDaLus compiler will generate a sample executable driver and Cabal package description for easy prototyping.
+To use the generated code you'll have to compile it with the ``rts-hs`` package provided in this distribution.

 .. warning::